michaeljacquemart/cli-pwned/README.md

 $ holidate country [year]
 ```

 [ ] indicates that the argument is optional.
-The default value beeing the current year.
+The default value is the current year.